Hail hurts dozens of concertgoers, scraps Louis Tomlinson show at Red Rocks Amphitheater near Denver

 A day later, she said, she was still sore and bruised.

-“I still have an egg bump on my head,” she said Thursday.
+“I still have an egg bump on my head,” she said Thursday, when another round of thunderstorms dropped large hail in parts of the Denver area.

 Beth Nabi, 44, had flown in from Dublin, Ireland, to watch one of her favorite musicians perform at the Colorado venue.
 At around 7:15 p.m. on Wednesday, she said, she could see lightning and thunder approaching in the distance.